sequencemedia/gmail-api/README.md

 ## Credentials

-You must supply _public_ or _internal_ `oAuth` 2.0 credentials for an application registered with the [Google developer console](https://console.developers.google.com) which has the Gmail API enabled, and a credentials token authorising the the application to access a Gmail account you control.
+You must supply _public_ or _internal_ `oAuth` 2.0 credentials for an application registered with the [Google developer console](https://console.developers.google.com) which has the Gmail API enabled, and a credentials token authorising the application to access a Gmail account you control.
 (The credentials identify your application.
 The credentials token confirms that your application is authorised to access your Gmail account.)

 ## Configuration